Best mountain bike pants 2024: rated and reviewed by our experts

 O’Neal Trailfinder Stealth Pants

-he only downside is that the seat panel on the pair tested started to discolour. - Russell Burton / Our Media
+The only downside was the seat panel on the pair tested started to discolour.
+Russell Burton / Our Media

 They feature a tailored cut and fit and we were impressed with the simple but effective semi-elasticated waist and ratchet buckle closure.